MENTAL MODELS END BELIEFS

 Mental models are images, representations, or schemes of how we perceive and understand the world around us.
 Like all models, mental models are abstractions of reality.
 The model is less complex than the real world.
 No matter how well constructed, all models are wrong in some context or time.
 As the economy evolves, the mental models that were once successful become outdated.
 Therefore, refreshing the mental model of organization leaders is a chief requirement of a strategic management competency.

-mental model is an explanation of someone's thought process about how something works in the real world.
+A mental model is an explanation of someone's thought process about how something works in the real world.
 It is a representation of the surrounding world, the relationships between its various parts and a person's intuitive perception about his or her own acts and their consequences.
 Mental models can help shape behaviour and set an approach to solving problems and doing tasks.

 The image of the world around us, which we carry in our head, is just a model.
 Nobody in his head imagines all the world, government or country.
 He has only selected concepts, and relationships between them, and uses those to represent the real system.